elastic/ml-cpp/STYLEGUIDE.md

 1. Lambdas SHOULD be used in preference to any form of `bind`
 1. Default lambda capture modes SHOULD be avoided
 1. The `override` keyword SHOULD be used consistently within a source file
+1. The `virtual` keyword SHOULD NOT be used in conjunction with `override`
 1. Type aliases MUST be used in preference to typedefs - use `using` to create a type alias not `typedef`
 1. Rvalue references SHOULD only be used in the following cases
     1. For implementing move semantics